ipld/ipld/schemas/authoring-guide.md

 * `stringjoin`
 * `listpairs`

-More details about these representation strategies, including their various options and their representation kinds can be found in [Representations of IPLD Schema Kinds](./representations.md).
+More details about these representation strategies, including their various parameters and their representation kinds can be found in [Representations of IPLD Schema Kinds](./representations.md).

 ## Enums